 11. Participates in strategic State Planning meetings and provides feedback and insight into the direction of state work.
 Monitors State Plans including maintaining up-to-date calendars to track activities and expenses.
 Produces and provides reports on the status of the State Plan and makes updates as necessary.

-Completion of an Associate’s degree and at least 3 years of experience; or an equivalent combination of training and experience related to the duties of the position.
+Completion of an Associate’s degree and a minimum of three (3) years of experience; or an equivalent combination of training and experience related to the duties of the position.
 Demonstrates strong understanding of accounting principles and financial management.
 Experience in project management, event management and coordination.
 Ability to prioritize and multitask; strong aptitude to manage multiple projects/tasks simultaneously.
 Advanced proficiency with Microsoft Office systems including Outlook, Word, Excel and PowerPoint.
 Exhibit high level of adaptability and the ability to learn new things quickly.
-Well-developed interpersonal and communications skills, both written and verbal.
+Well developed interpersonal and communications skills, both written and verbal.